omgnetwork/ewallet/apps/ewallet_admin/README.md

-# EWallet Admin
+# eWallet Admin

-The Umbrella sub-app that allows admin panel to communicate with EWallet.
+The Umbrella sub-app that allows admin panel to communicate with eWallet.